Surprise jump in retail sales fuels recovery hopes

-LONDON British retail sales soared unexpectedly in January as Britons splashed out on furniture and sports goods, adding to signs that the economy is returning to growth.
+LONDON Retail sales soared unexpectedly in January as Britons splashed out on furniture and sports goods, adding to signs that the economy is returning to growth.

 The Bank of England and the government are hoping that consumers will spend more this year to support the fragile economy because inflation is falling.